 “I’m just not that excited about it,” I said.

-“Me, neither,” David said.
+“Me, neither,” my husband said.
 “In fact, I’m pretty sick of this whole house-hunting thing.”

 I laughed.
 What had begun as a fun bonding experience while looking forward to the birth of our child (we started looking around the time I got pregnant) had in six months become a major bummer.

 Or maybe the universe was simply telling us to take a break–that the timing wasn’t right–and that’s why both of us got sick of looking at the same time.

 In any case, my husband and I told our agent not to put in a bid, even though it was a nice enough place.
 We also told her we wanted to take a break from doing walk-throughs.
 As eager as we were to get out of our highway-adjacent apartment, we gave up.
 I wasn’t worried about the matter, though–well, not too much, anyway.
 I decided that when it was the right time, everything would fall into place.
 We’d find a place to buy, or we’d find a nicer place to rent–and either way was okay with me.